 - SSH v2 with the following algorithm tested cipher suites.
-The protocol algorithms have been tested by the CAVP (see certificate #s above) but the protocol implementation itself has not been reviewed or tested by the CAVP or CMVP. - Key Exchange methods (i.e., key establishment methods): EC Diffie-hellman-P-256-SHA2 - Public Key methods (i.e., authentication methods): SSH-ECDSA (Note: This is restricted to ECDSA P-256) - Encryption methods: AES128-GCM, AES256-GCM - MAC methods: HMAC-256, HMAC-512
+The protocol algorithms have been tested by the CAVP (see certificate #s above) but the protocol implementation itself has not been reviewed or tested by the CAVP or CMVP. - Key Exchange methods (i.e., key establishment methods): EC Diffie-hellman-256-SHA2 - Public Key methods (i.e., authentication methods): SSH-ECDSA (Note: This is restricted to ECDSA P-256) - o Encryption methods: AES128-GCM, AES256-GCM - o MAC methods: HMAC-256, HMAC-512

-AES GCM is used as part of TLS 1.2 cipher suites conformant to IG A.5 Scenario 1, RFC 5288 and SP 800-52 Rev 2 Section 3.3.1.
+AES GCM is used as part of TLS 1.2 cipher suites conformant to IG A.5 Scenario 1, RFC 5288 and SP 800-52 Section 3.3.1.
 The construction of the 64-bit nonce_explicit part of the IV is deterministic via a monotonically increasing counter.
-The module ensures that that when the deterministic part of the IV uses the maximum number of possible values and new session key is established.
+The module ensures that when the deterministic part of the IV uses the maximum number of possible values and new session key is established.
+When the IV exhausts the max number of possible values, the first party to encounter this condition (client/server) will trigger a handshake to establish a new encryption key.
 The module generates new AES-GCM keys if the module loses power.

-AES GCM is also used as part of the SSHv2 cipher suites conformant to the IG A.5 Scenario 1 and RFCs 4252, 4253 and RFC 5647.
+AES GCM is also used as part of the SSHv2 cipher suites conformant to the Draft IG A.5 and RFCs 4252, 4253 and RFC 5647.
 The GCM re-key limit is set to 1 hour or 1 GB of payload traffic set as the threshold.
 Therefore, the invocation counter maximum of $2^{64} - 1$ is never reached nor are that many encryptions performed in a single session.
 When a session is terminated for any reason, a new key and new initial IV shall be derived.